Resource Guide

 What are the main alternatives to Spreadsheet Server for Yardi?

 The three main alternatives are: YSR (Yardi Spreadsheet Reporting), which is included with Voyager and produces custom Excel/Word/PDF reports run from within the Voyager interface; SSRS (SQL Server Reporting Services), which handles formatted print-ready reports but is being deprecated by Microsoft; and Power BI via Yardi Data Connect, which delivers interactive dashboards and cross-source analytics.
 Most organizations benefit from a layered approach.
-See our full reporting comparison for a detailed breakdown.
+See our full reporting comparison for a detailed breakdown, and see when Yardi Data Connect is the better fit if your team is deciding between dashboards and Excel-native workflows.

 Does Spreadsheet Server work with Yardi Voyager?